Dora Akunyili: Early life and education

 Dora Edemobi was born in Makurdi, Benue State, Nigeria to Chief Paul Young Edemobi who hailed from Nanka, Anambra State.
 She received her First School Leaving Certificate from St. Patrick's Primary School, Isuofia, Anambra State, in 1966 and had her West African School Certificate Examination (W.A.S.C) at Queen of the Rosary Secondary School Nsukka, Enugu State in 1973, where she graduated with Grade I Distinction consequently, she won the Eastern Nigerian Government Post Primary Scholarship and the Federal Government of Nigeria Undergraduate Scholarship.
-She went on to study pharmacology at the University of Nigeria (U.N.N.), graduating in 1978 and received her Ph.D. in ethnopharmacology in 1985.
+She went on to study Pharmacy at the University of Nigeria (U.N.N.), graduating in 1978 and received her Ph.D. in ethnopharmacology in 1985.

 Career

-She served on several State Government Boards and then was named Supervisory Councilor for Agriculture in a Local Government unit in Anambra State.
-She worked as a hospital pharmacist in the University of Nigeria Teaching Hospital.
+She served on several State Government Boards and was named Supervisory Councilor for Agriculture in a Local Government unit in Anambra State.
+She worked as a hospital pharmacist in the university of Nigeria Teaching Hospital.
 (U.N.T.H), Enugu State.

 In 1981, she became a Graduate Assistant in the FaU.NN. of Pharmaceutical Sciences, U.N.N.
 In 1990, she became a Senior Lecturer and in 1996, she was made a Consultant Pharmacologist at the College of Medicine.

 In 1996, Akunyili became Zonal Secretary of the Petroleum Special Trust Fund (P.T.F), coordinating projects funded by profits from oil in Nigeria's South Eastern States.
 In 2001, President Olusegun Obasanjo appointed her the Director-General of the National Agency for Food and Drug Administration and Control (NAFDAC).